hummingbird-dev/hummingbird-treeview/README.md

 ```

+The hyphens indicate the level of indenting.
+It is important to note
+that down the tree the next node can only be indented by one level,
+i.e. it can only have one hyphen more than the node before.
+In
+contrast up the treeview, arbitrarily large jumps of indention are
+possible, i.e. the next node can have much less hyphens than the node
+before.

 Internally this pseudo HTML list is converted to a real HTML
 structure.
 The treeview is embedded into a ```<div>``` container with
 id="treeview_container".
 The treeview itself is given the